 Improving Access to Civil Legal Justice through Libraries

-- Creating Pathways to Civil Legal Justice: Series of four on-demand courses for library staff.
+- Creating Pathways to Civil Legal Justice: Four on-demand courses for library staff.
 Learn more about the courses, including a short video introduction.

-- Navigating Civil Legal Issues of Natural Disasters: Series of three on-demand courses focused on the civil legal issues that community members encounter as a result of a natural disaster.
+- Navigating Civil Legal Issues of Natural Disasters: Three on-demand courses addressing civil legal issues that community members face after natural disasters.
 Learn more about these courses.

 - September 2022 webinar, Civil Legal Issues of Natural Disasters: Libraries Can Help, for an introduction to the topic and courses.

-- Learning Groups for Creating Pathways for Civil Legal Justice Courses: How to lead a group of colleagues taking these courses together.
+- Learning Groups for Creating Pathways for Civil Legal Justice Courses: Guidance on leading a group of colleagues taking these courses together.

-- Learning Groups for Navigating Civil Legal Issues of Natural Disasters Courses: How to lead a group of colleagues taking these courses together.
+- Learning Groups for Navigating Civil Legal Issues of Natural Disasters Courses: Tips on facilitating group learning for these courses.

-Learn more about the role libraries can play in providing access to civil legal justice in this 9-minute presentation by Betha Gutsche, WebJunction Programs Manager:
+Learn more about the role libraries can play in providing access to civil legal justice in this 9-minute presentation by Betha Gutsche, WebJunction Program Manager:

 Libraries help close the justice gap